- Eat Stop Eat

 Many people get “sucked in” to the obsessive nutritional regimen that accompanies natural bodybuilding, which at some point results in the measuring, cooking and timing of meals to take over their lives entirely.
 Their social life, the amount of time they have available, the money they are spending on special ingredients and, ultimately their emotional state goes on a downward spiral.
 This has led a lot of people to wonder if there could possibly be an easier option, which is why the Eat Stop Eat diet is so attractive.

 Being a bodybuilding athlete himself, he was particularly interested in finding ways to lose body fat without damaging the muscle.
 His work in the industry allowed him to have access to high-tech physiology equipment which he used to run multiple body composition tests on top athletes and bodybuilders.
 He subsequently left the industry to pursue graduate studies in human biology and nutritional sciences.
-Eat Stop Eat is a book based on over 240 peer-reviewed studies published in Medical Journals Worldwide.
+The book is based on over 240 peer-reviewed studies published in Medical Journals Worldwide.

 Other reported benefits are that it: